Bought a car without a title

 How Does a Rebuilt or “Salvage” Title Loan Compare to a Typical Title Loan?

-Salvage title loans often have a higher APR and shorter repayment terms versus traditional car title loans and car equity loans.
+Salvage title loans often have a higher APR and shorter repayment terms than traditional car title loans and car equity loans.
 That’s because lenders charge higher rates as they’re taking on more risk with a vehicle that’s been rebuilt.
-Expect an interest rate of 50% or more with any rebuilt title loan.
+Expect an interest rate of 50% or more with any rebuilt title loan and some companies can assess a rate that exceeds 100% if you’re looking to borrow more than $5,000.
+Interest rates on junk or salvage vehicles are often higher because there’s far more risk for a lender.
+It can be difficult to accurately price a salvage vehicle and you’ll see that risk passed on to you in the form of higher interest rates and a quicker repayment term.

-These loans typically come with lower funding amounts and that’s because your vehicle is worth less.
-All salvaged vehicles have a resale value far lower than comparable vehicles and are reflected in the loan amount.
-Look for a loan amount that starts at $500 with a salvage title loan and in some cases, you can borrow up to $5,000.
+These loans typically come with lower funding amounts because your vehicle is worth less.
+All salvaged vehicles have a resale value far lower than comparable vehicles, which is reflected in the loan amount.
+Look for a loan amount that starts at $500 with a salvage title loan, and in some cases, you can borrow up to $5,000.

 Salvage Title Loans – What Else To Know

 Be sure to only work with experienced companies dealing with rebuilt vehicles.
-Yes, many online companies out there claim to offer cash for salvage titles.
-Still, many of these services don’t know how difficult it is to come up with a realistic vehicle value and they may offer you far less than what the vehicle is appraised for.
-Shop around and look for lenders that advertise their ability to offer equity loans on a rebuilt vehicle!
+Yes, many online companies claim to offer cash for salvage titles.
+Still, many of these services don’t know how difficult it is to come up with a realistic vehicle value on a rebuilt or “junk car,” and they may offer you far less than what the vehicle is appraised for.
+Look for lenders that advertise their ability to provide equity loans on a rebuilt vehicle!

 Apply Today With Premier Title Loans Using A Rebuilt Title

-Premier Title Loans works with all types of applicants and it doesn’t matter if you have a brand new vehicle or one that’s 15 years old with a salvage title.
-As long as it’s paid off and in your name we can help you.
-Apply online or call us at 800-250-6279 to get a quote in 30 minutes or less.
-After that, we’ll find a local lender near you with the hope that you’ll get funded for a salvage title loan in less than 24 hours!
+Premier Title Loans works with all types of applicants, and it doesn’t matter if you have a brand new vehicle or a junk vehicle that’s been salvaged and sold to you by an insurance company.
+As long as it’s paid off, registered in your name, and valued at $3,000 or more, we can help you!
+Apply online or call us at 800-250-6279 for a quote in 30 minutes or less.

 Cars at a repair shop that will soon be salvaged.